Omycron83/Notes/Temp/Vorschrieb.md

 -> Content specifically made to please human brain

 David Greenfield, a psychologist and founder of the Center for Internet and Technology Addiction in West Hartford, Conn., said the devices lure users with some powerful tactics.
 One is “**intermittent reinforcement**,” which creates the idea that a **user could get a reward** at any time.
 But when the reward comes is **unpredictable**.
 “Just like a slot machine,” he said.
 As with a slot machine, users are beckoned with lights and sounds but, **even more powerful, information and reward tailored** to a user’s interests and tastes.
--> Uses sparse rewards in the form of especially tailored entertainment to through a process called intermittent reinforcement learning
+-> Platforms uses sparse rewards in the form of especially tailored entertainment to through a process called intermittent reinforcement learning

 Adults are susceptible, he noted, but young people are particularly at risk, because the brain regions that are **involved in resisting temptation and reward are not nearly as developed in children and teenagers as in adults**.
 “They’re all about impulse and not a lot about the control of that impulse,” Dr. Greenfield said of young consumers.
 -> Lack of impulse control make them more susceptable

 Moreover, he said, the adolescent brain is especially attuned to social connections, and “**social media is all a perfect opportunity to connect with other people**.”
 -> Ability for broad social interactions more alluring

+=> Ultimately all combining to make social media especially addicting to youngsters.

 Meta responded to the lawsuit by saying that it had taken many steps to support families and teenagers.
 “We’re disappointed that instead of working productively with companies across the industry to create clear, age-appropriate standards for the many apps teens use, the attorneys general have chosen this path,” the company said in a statement.